Face-to-face assessment FAQs

 We are currently only carrying out face-to-face assessments at our assessment centres.
 This is so we can ensure assessments are carried out in a Covid-19 controlled environment.

-To reduce the amount of time you will have to wait, we would strongly encourage you not to arrive more than 10 minutes before your appointment start time.
+To reduce the amount of time you will have to wait, we encourage you not to arrive more than 10 minutes before your appointment start time.

 Please do not bring children with you.
 If you cannot make childcare arrangements, please contact us as soon as possible so that we can discuss the best way to carry out your assessment.